South-Thames-Colleges-Group/dockSettings/readme.md

 This project creates docks that are used in rooms throughout the college group.

-This will no longer be done with pkgs deployed to the Macs, but just an outset script run with Jamf.
+Jamf : This will no longer be done with pkgs deployed to the Macs, it will use an outset script runwith a login policy.

 Requirements